linusromlandITHS/Testing-and-TypeScript-Laboration-1/docs/auth0/README.md

 </details>
 <br/>

-4. Go to the "Settings" tab and add the url it will be running on (default is http://localhost:3000) to the "Allowed Callback URLs", "Allowed Logout URLs" and "Allowed Web Origins" fields.
+4. Go to the "Settings" tab and add the url it will be running on (default is `http://127.0.0.1:3000`, make sure to use `http://127.0.0.1:3000`.
+The tests will fail if using `http://localhost:3000`.) to the "Allowed Callback URLs", "Allowed Logout URLs" and "Allowed Web Origins" fields.

 <details>
 <summary>show/hide image</summary>